Mike Gartner: Playing career

-Gartner was traded to the Toronto Maple Leafs for Glenn Anderson, a minor leaguer, and a draft pick at the trade deadline on March 21, 1994.
+In the season, Gartner had another productive year, albeit for two teams.
+On 21 March, 1994, he was traded to the Toronto Maple Leafs for Glenn Anderson, a minor leaguer, and a draft pick at the trade deadline.
 The deal was driven by Rangers head coach Mike Keenan who disliked Gartner for his lack of grit and disappointing performances in the playoffs.
 Rangers general manager Neil Smith convinced his Maple Leafs counterpart Cliff Fletcher to agree to the trade by noting that Gartner had one year left on his contract while Anderson was expected to become a free agent at season's end.
-Gartner played with the Leafs until 1996, when he was traded to the Phoenix Coyotes, who had just re-located from Winnipeg.
-Gartner scored the first goal and hat trick in Phoenix history on October 7 against the Boston Bruins, in the franchise's second game since relocation.
-He played two seasons with the Coyotes before retiring in August 1998.
+He finished with 34 goals and 30 assists to become the first player in NHL history with fifteen 30-goal seasons for a career.
+In the 1994 Stanley Cup playoffs, Gartner scored the final goal at Chicago Stadium, doing so in an 1–0 victory in Game 6 to eliminate the Chicago Blackhawks in the first round.
+The Leafs advanced all the way to the Western Conference Finals but lost in five games to the Vancouver Canucks; he had five goals in the playoffs but none past the second round.
+The Rangers ultimately won the Stanley Cup, and it was noted later that Gartner (who was at the time president of the NHLPA) helped ensure that Eddie Olczyk and Mike Hartman would be granted an exemption to have their names engraved on the Cup for New York despite not reaching the minimum games threshold.